nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-*{More to be added}*
+**Use case: Add a birthday to a member**

+**MSS**

+1. User requests to list members
+2. BandBook shows a list of members
+3. User requests to add a birthday to a specific member in the list
+4. BandBook updates the member's info to reflect their birthday

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+BandBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Mark attendance for a member**

+**MSS**

+1. User requests to list members
+2. BandBook shows a list of members
+3. User requests to mark the attendance of specific members in the list
+4. BandBook updates the members' info to reflect their attendance for a specific day

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given indexes are invalid.

+    * 3a1.
+BandBook shows an error message.

+      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 members without a noticeable sluggishness in performance for typical usage.
+3. Functions should return results within 2 seconds to prevent the app from feeling too slow and irritating to use.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*

 ### Glossary